 Those of you will be pleased to hear about the possibility of growing mushrooms in coffee grounds.
-Not only is this super sustainable in terms of supplement usage, but it’s also a great way to ensure that old coffee grounds don’t go to waste.
+This method is super sustainable in terms of reducing supplement usage and is a great way to ensure that old coffee grounds don’t go to waste.

 Growing Mushrooms in Coffee Grounds: Why Bother?